Crest Street Community History Project

 To listen to the entire SoundCloud playlist, you can find it here.

-Complete interviews and transcripts will be available in the Southern Oral History Database soon!
+Complete interviews and transcripts are available here in the Southern Oral History Program database!

 Emily Goldstein’s Thesis, “We Shall Not Be Moved: A History of Anti-Expressway Organizing by the Crest Street Community in Durham, North Carolina” https://cdr.lib.unc.edu/record/uuid:aa37d393-02f9-4b8c-b135-98a9431ea0c6